footer123/leomail/README.md

 Leo Mail - Decentralized Email Platform

+You can use leo mail here : https://leomail.cc

 Leo Mail is an innovative decentralized email platform built on the Aleo blockchain's privacy protocol.
 This unique email application provides users with a secure, private, and decentralized email communication experience, aiming to protect users' personal information and data privacy.

 Key Features: